-The following types of employee income are not subject to AEOs:
+The following types of employee income are exempt from AEOs:

-If the employee’s net pay falls below this amount in a particular pay run, no attachment amount is deducted in the pay run.
+The AEO amount may be reduced to ensure that the employee is left with the PER amount.
+If the employee’s net pay falls below the PER amount in a particular pay run, no AEO deduction is made in the pay run.

-There are various types of AEOs.
-These are organised into two broad categories:
+AEO types are organised into two broad categories:

 There are two kinds of value-based order:

 - Priority Orders (shortfalls carried forward to the next pay period).

 - 1971 Priority AEO (Maintenance) (Based on a weekly rate).

 - 1971 Priority AEO (Court Fines) (Based on a weekly rate).

 - Child Support DEO (Based on a weekly rate).

 - Non-Priority Orders (shortfalls not carried forward to the next pay period).